phemsie/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints exactly
+Write a script that generates the assembly code